johnjasa/practical_optimization/Content/Model construction and solving/How to debug solvers.md

 - [x] flash up Martins and Ning's categorization of solvers again
 - [x] show the initial states vector as 0 -> ? -> converged values
 - [x] highlight how to set_val in OM?
-- [ ] get a bad OAS case with huge residuals increasing
+- [x] get a bad OAS case with huge residuals increasing
-- [ ] a wing that you accidentally make way too bendy (show wing, a force vector, maybe the elasticity)
+- [x] a wing that you accidentally make way too bendy (show wing, a force vector, maybe the elasticity)
 - [x] notebook with a solver where you just need more iterations to get convergence

+Feedback:
+- [ ] briefly describe solve_subsystems and link to a more in-depth explanation
+- [ ] bring up in section 2 that the solution might lie outside the bounds; this happens often in GASPy. maybe mention this during the checklist too
+- [ ] Justin wants to see manually trying to converge
+- [ ] also suggests showing the residual filter on list_outputs to reduce noise in the prints
+- [ ] at 6min, 58 seconds you repeat the same audio "maybe I have something that isn't connected but it should be connected"

 ## Main message